-Surgeons develop framework to assess long-term impact of facial transplant operationsOctober 1st, 2012 in Surgery /
+Surgeons develop framework to assess long-term impact of facial transplant operationsOctober 1, 2012 in Medicine & Health / Surgery

 Facial transplant operations are often portrayed as dramatic before-and-after stories but new research shows that the procedures' real long-term impact may sometimes be underreported, explained researchers from The Johns Hopkins Hospital, Baltimore, MD.
 An analysis of patient outcomes data found that a recently developed standard scoring system called "the FACES score"—which measures a patient's ability to return to a normal life—has not been fully utilized for some patients who have already undergone facial transplants, accord-ing to reconstructive surgeons who presented study results at the 2012 American College of Surgeons Annual Clinical Congress.

 "Facial transplants are not just about reconstructive surgery," explained Chad Gordon, DO, assistant professor of surgery at The Johns Hopkins Hospital and clinical director of the hospital's facial transplant program, which launched in August 2012.
 "The face represents so much to someone's life.
 It's about taking someone isolated from society and putting him or her back into society.
 We're spending millions to research and perform face transplants, but we don't know if patients are getting back into society.
 Are they getting jobs?
 Are they able to live on their own?
 Or are they still socially disabled?"